 The tetracosactide test

-The samples of plasma ACTH collected in anticoagulated containers and immediately frozen and serum cortisol obtained during the test were submitted to the National Health Laboratory Services (NHLS) for testing using the Roche electrochemiluminescence immunoassay “ECLIA”.
+The samples of plasma ACTH collected in Ethylenediaminetetraacetic acid (EDTA) tubes on ice and serum cortisol obtained during the test were submitted to the National Health Laboratory Services (NHLS) for testing using the Roche electrochemiluminescence immunoassay “ECLIA”.
 Blood was taken at 0 minutes for serum cortisol, followed by 250 µg of intravenously administered tetracosactide and a 30-minute serum cortisol was taken at the conclusion of the test.
 AI was diagnosed if a 30-minute serum cortisol was less than 500 nmol/L. In patients with confirmed cortisol deficiency, a concomitant plasma ACTH above the upper limit of the reference range (67.7 pg/mL) was consistent with PAI, (17) while a low or normal plasma ACTH was diagnostic of SAI.
 (18)

 Determination of survival